Registration: 8:00 - 8:30 am

 Continuing Education Credit Information

-This seminar is open to the public and offers 7.0 professional education hours/PDHs to professional engineers and 7.0 HSW continuing education hours to architects in most states, including Utah.
+This seminar is open to the public and offers 6.5 continuing professional education to professional engineers and land surveyors in Utah.
+Educators and courses are not subject to preapproval in Utah.

 Professional engineers and land surveyors seeking continuing education credit in other states will be able to apply the hours earned at this event, in most cases.
 Refer to specific state rules to determine eligibility.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.